foramgandhi12/Wordle-Clone/README.md

 # Wordle Clone

-This is a clone created of the popular word game called Wordle.
-It uses Express, React and Node.js.
+This is a clone of the popular word guessing game called Wordle.
+It is made using Express, React and Node.js.
-<br><br>

 ## How to Run